 The simulations statistics of the two bit rate communication network were obtained computing the average of queue size, queuing delay and throughput from 10,000 different uniformly distributed random locations of the R1 and R2 submodules.
 The reason is that the teletraffic performance depends on the location of the R1 and R2 submodules.
-Also, each location of the R1 and R2 submodules was simulated for 30,000 clock cycles, after discarding 10,000 initial cycles to allow for transients to die out.
+All simulation statistics were collected for 30,000 clock cycles, after discarding 10,000 initial cycles to allow for transients to die out.